tnyima/Breed_Plant/README.md

 # to do
 - enlarged canvas that shows whatever the last selected plant was
 - fix the placement of the images (for now)
-- make all the image files lower resolution
 - create a few starter plants that utilize all the drawn elements
 - fix the grid to work for different screen sizes
 - small aesthetic stuff
 - adding music
 - get the popup for discovering stuff working
 - draw more stuff

-- if we have sooo much time --> inventory is a popup